-I’m going to show you how to build one and what tools and materials I’ve used.
+In this post, I’m going to show you how to make a DIY pallet sandbox and what tools and materials I’ve used.

 This is a project I had not done any research on before I started.
-I just had an idea in my head and as it’s quite straight forward it wasn’t that difficult to do.
+I just had an idea in my head and as it’s quite straightforward it wasn’t that difficult to make.

 The list goes for a bit longer, but be patient, please:)